Among Us: Language of Conspiracy Theorists on Mainstream Reddit: Methods

 \subsection{Feature Importance}

 In the context of Random Forest models, feature importance quantifies the contribution of each input variable to the predictive performance of the model.
 This metric is crucial for understanding which features are most influential in driving the model's decisions.
-Traditionally, feature importance in Random Forests is assessed using metrics such as Gini importance or mean decrease in impurity.
+Traditionally, feature importance in Random Forests is assessed via metrics such as Gini importance or mean decrease in impurity.
 However, these methods can sometimes be biased or difficult to interpret in the presence of correlated features.
-To address these limitations, SHAP (SHapley Additive exPlanations) values offer a more robust and interpretable approach.
-SHAP values, grounded in game theory, provide a unified measure of feature importance by considering the contribution of each feature to the prediction of individual instances or group of instances \cite{lundberg2017unified}.
-We first gather all the models produced in Study One and compute the absolute mean SHAP values for each model.
-This process resulted in a 110-dimensional feature vector for each model, corresponding to the same psycholinguistic features employed to represent users in the classification experiment.
+To address these limitations, SHAP (SHapley Additive exPlanations) values offer a more robust and interpretable approach, providing a unified measure of feature importance by considering the contribution of each feature to the prediction of individual instances or a group of instances~\cite{lundberg2017unified}.
+We first gather all the models produced in the main study and compute the absolute mean SHAP values for each model.
+This process results in a \num{110}-dimensional feature vector for each model, corresponding to the same psycholinguistic features employed to represent users in the classification experiment.
 Each value in these vectors reflects the global importance of a given feature, calculated as the mean absolute SHAP value for that feature across all samples.
-To obtain these SHAP values, we sample \num{700} positive instances from the training-test dataset.
+To obtain these SHAP values, we sample \num{700} positive instances from the dataset.
 As a result, for each subreddit, we derive a vector representing the importance of each classification feature within that subreddit, effectively mapping it into a 110-dimensional feature space.
 Finally, we measure similarity between these vectors using cosine similarity, a robust metric in this context.
-Given the construction of these vectors, cosine similarity is particularly well-suited as it prevents issues arising from scalar multiples.
-The clustering in \Cref{fig:s1_features} is computed with the UPGMA hierarchical clustering algorithm \cite{sokal1958statistical}.
+Given the construction of these vectors, cosine similarity is particularly well-suited, as it prevents issues arising from scalar multiples.
+The clustering in \Cref{fig:s1_features} is computed with the UPGMA hierarchical clustering algorithm~\cite{sokal1958statistical}.